Find a Congregation or a Minister

 The Unitarian Universalist Association is proud that so many of our ministers perform commitment ceremonies and weddings for couples regardless of gender, and the denomination has publicly supported this practice since 1984.
 The Unitarian Universalist Association actively encourages member congregations to work for marriage equality in their communities, and leaders continuously advocate for marriage equality on a national level.

-To find a minister to perform a special ceremony, the best place to start is to contact the Welcoming Congregations in your area (see above).
+To find a minister to perform a special ceremony, the best place to start is to contact the Welcoming Congregations in your area.
 These congregations have been through a process to become more intentionally welcoming to LGBT people; often, their ministers are happy to perform civil unions and marriages, or can refer you to others in the surrounding area who could do so.

-Staff in your district office can also help you find a minister to perform a ceremony.
+Staff in your regional office can also help you find a minister to perform a ceremony.